History of women in the United States: Abortion

-One of the most controversial developments in American women's lives has been the legalization of abortion.
-In 1973, in the Supreme Court case Roe v Wade, the Supreme Court ruled that it is an illegal violation of privacy to outlaw or regulate any aspect of abortion performed during the first trimester of pregnancy, and that government can only enact abortion regulations reasonably related to maternal health in the second and third trimesters, and can enact abortion laws protecting the life of the fetus only in the third trimester.
-Furthermore, even in the third trimester, an exception has to be made to protect the life of the mother.
-This ruling has been extremely controversial from the moment it was made.
-Linda Coffee and Sarah Weddington had brought the lawsuit that led to Roe v Wade on behalf of a pregnant woman, Dallas area resident Norma L. McCorvey ("Jane Roe"), claiming a Texas law criminalizing most abortions violated Roe's constitutional rights.
+One of the most controversial developments in American women's lives has been the changing law regarding abortion.
+In 1973, in the Supreme Court case Roe v.
+Wade, the Supreme Court ruled that it was an illegal violation of privacy to outlaw or regulate any aspect of abortion performed during the first trimester of pregnancy, and that government could only enact abortion regulations reasonably related to maternal health in the second and third trimesters, and could enact abortion laws protecting the life of the fetus only in the third trimester.
+Furthermore, even in the third trimester, the Supreme Court ruled an exception had to be made to protect the life of the mother.
+This ruling was extremely controversial from the moment it was made.
+Linda Coffee and Sarah Weddington brought the lawsuit that led to Roe v.
+Wade on behalf of a pregnant woman, Dallas area resident Norma L. McCorvey ("Jane Roe"), claiming a Texas law criminalizing most abortions violated Roe's constitutional rights.
 The Texas law banned all abortions except those necessary to save the life of the mother, and Roe claimed that while her life was not endangered, she could not afford to travel out of state and had a right to terminate her pregnancy in a safe medical environment.
+In 2022, the Supreme Court overruled Roe v.
+Wade in Dobbs v.
+Jackson Women's Health Organization on the grounds that the substantive right to abortion was not "deeply rooted in this Nation's history or tradition", nor considered a right when the Due Process Clause was ratified in 1868, and was unknown in U.S. law until Roe v.
+Wade.
+Dobbs v.
+Jackson Women's Health Organization also overturned Planned Parenthood v.
+Casey (1992), and devolved to state governments the authority to regulate any aspect of abortion that federal law does not preempt, as "direct control of medical practice in the states is beyond the power of the federal government" and the federal government has no general police power over health, education, and welfare.